Saturday, 7 November 2015

 A flurry of cards, one red and 7 yellows (all for the visitors, apart from two yellows) punctuated this Derbyshire v Notts local derby fixture, described on the local radio station by one unimpressed onlooker as "turgid"

 All three teams, namely: Shirebrook Town, AFC Mansfield and the match officials, struggled to put in anything like a convincing performance all afternoon.

 Sometimes, when you know a lot of people at local football clubs and have a number of good friends scattered around some of them, which was especially true this afternoon... it is awkward to write anything from a neutral perspective, even about the poorest of games, for fear of upsetting anyone.

-Though both teams would probably have settled for a point apiece before kick off and a 0-0 result doesn't do either club any harm, as a spectacle, this game was awful, in fact it was completely bloody dire.
+Though both teams would probably have settled for a point apiece before kick off and a 0-0 result doesn't do either club any harm, but as a spectacle, this game was bloody awful, in fact I would be overly generous to say that it was completely dire.

 The only positives I can salvage from this wreckage of an afternoon, are that the food was cheap, the tea was hot and strong... and the weather stayed fine.